dfinity/motoko/design/StableMemory.md

 # Stable Ref types?

+The raw API of the previous section might be workable but is totally unsafe, allowing writes to arbitrary offsets, possible corrupting data, and reads from random offset, producing unpredictable behaviour.

-Maybe a stable ref type is a safer abstraction for stable memory.
+Maybe a stable `ref T` type is a safer abstraction for stable memory?

-* ref r i a fixed address in stable memory, stores current word offset in stable memory of contents of r.
+* type `ref T`:  represent a fixed address in stable memory.
+The address stores current offset in stable memory of contents of r (T must be stable).
-* ref v : allocates the next address, stores the serialization of v in stable memory, writing address of that blob into r, returns the address.
+* `ref v` : allocates the next address, storing the serialized blob of `v` in stable memory, writing address of that blob into `r`, returns the address.
-* ! r: deserializes v from stable memory at current offset stored in r
+* `! r`: deserializes `v` from some blob in stable memory at current offset stored in stable reference `r`.
-* r := v' frees content blob v of r and serializes v' to (re)allocated memory, updating offset stored at fixed address r.
+* `r := v' frees content blob `v` of r and serializes v' to (re)allocated memory, updating offset stored at fixed address r.

+Stable memory blobs are sized regions allocated from a free list.
+For security, we might want to zero discarded blob regions on free.
+Hopefully a simple best-fit, malloc-style allocator that coalesces regions on free could be used for this.

+We could also have write-once references, `stable T`, for immutable stable storage, e.g. for write-only logs.

+If we deign references to be `stable`, but not `shared`, then we can store the (smallish) metadata pointing into stable memory in stable variables and cross our fingers that pre- and post- upgrade hooks will have sufficient cycles to serialize/deserialize this smallish metadata.

+In future, the GC could mark dead references as free, returning them to the allocator - there is no need to collect StableMemory store for references as they are not shared and cannot, by typing, occur in stable memory (or be sent to other actors).

+Drawbacks:

+* No need for explicit serialization functions - hidden behind semantics of reading/writing from ref.
+* Moderately complicated, potential to leak/fragment stable memory.
+* Motoko specific, and no cross-language upgrade story, but that was true for our use of Candid(ish) stable variables too (since they extend Candid with mutable data).
+* Returns ref contents from stable memory as a message reply would require redundant de- and re-serialization unless we optimize this to a bulk read from stable storage to memory.

-# Stable variables
+# Maintaining existing Stable variables.

 Stable memory is currently hidden behind the abstraction of stable variables, which we will still need to maintain.
 The current